cpfaff/rbefdata_paper/paper/rbefdata.md

 functionality for raw research data as well as for free format attachments files.

-We showcase the functionality of the package available with version `0.3.5` starting with data exploration and the refinement of keywords using the semantic repository integration.
-Furthermore we use an analysis about N retention along a biodiversity gradient in the BEF-China experiment as usecase.
+We showcase the functionality of the `rbefdata` R package available with version 0.3.5.
+We start with an example on how to refine keywords for

+starting with We give an example on data exploration and the refinement of keywords using the semantic repository integration.
+Furthermore we use an analysis about N retention along a biodiversity gradient that uses data from the BEF-China experiment as usecase.
+The analysis workflow starts with a paper proposal on the BEFdata portal of the BEF-China experiment.

+shows how to ask for data starting with access on the data management platform based on paper proposals, download data into the R environment, inspect metadata, the analysis of the experiment, and finally the upload of the results and the workflow scripts back to the data management platform.

 It is a 15N tracer experiment which aims to disentangle the effect of species mixtures on system N retention.
 The results of the analysis have been published alredy and the data is open access (Lang et al.  2013).
-The analysis workflow shows how to ask for data access on the data management platform based on paper proposals, download data into the R environment, inspect metadata, the analysis of the experiment, and finally the upload of the results and the workflow scripts back to the data management platform.

 ## Material and Methods